-For starters, you’ll find premium economy offered on selected Singapore Airlines Airbus A380 and Boeing 777 flights, and aboard some of the airline’s ‘long haul’ Airbus A350s – if you’re on another aircraft type such as the new ‘regional’ Airbus A350 from Brisbane, you’ll find only economy and business class.
+For starters, you’ll find premium economy offered on Singapore Airlines Airbus A380 and Boeing 777 flights, and aboard some of the airline’s ‘long haul’ Airbus A350s – if you’re on another aircraft type such as the ‘regional’ Airbus A350 from Brisbane, you’ll find only economy and business class.

 That can actually work in your favour as Singapore Airlines upgrades are all one-class, so from economy you could upgrade only to premium economy on flights where it’s available, but to business class on flights where it’s not.

 Read: Singapore Airlines business class upgrade guide

 Also take note that points-based upgrades can only be requested by passengers booked on Economy Standard fares (M, H and W ‘fare classes’) and Economy Flexi class tickets: those being the Y, B and E ‘fare classes’.